ChenKaiXuSan/DCGAN-PyTorch/README.md

 For the FID, I use the pytorch implement of this repository.
 [FID score for PyTorch](https://github.com/mseitzer/pytorch-fid)

 - MNIST
-fFor the 10k epochs training on MNIST dataset, I get the FID:
+For the 10k epochs training on MNIST dataset, I get the FID:
 > 50.39915910592188
 - CIFAR10
 For the 10k epochs training on the CIFAR10 dataset, I get the FID:
 > 86.59441398667008
 - FASHION-MNIST
+For the 10k epochs training on the CIFAR10 dataset, I get the FID:
+>  95.55456444871709

 > :warning: I dont konw if the FID is right or not, because I cant get the lowwer score like the paper or the other people get it.
 ## Network structure